tylermccraney/DNA-barcoding-paralarval-Octopus-Galapagos/DNA-barcoding-paralarval-Octopus-Galapagos.md

     13     66A                  Octopus_hubbsorum
     14     69A                  Octopus_hubbsorum
     15    102B Octopus_hubbsorum|Octopus_oculifer
-    16     24A Octopus_hubbsorum|Octopus_oculifer
+    16    101B                      Octopus_mimus
-    17    101B                      Octopus_mimus
+    17    103B                      Octopus_mimus
-    18    103B                      Octopus_mimus
+    18    104B                      Octopus_mimus
-    19    104B                      Octopus_mimus
+    19     10A                      Octopus_mimus
-    20     10A                      Octopus_mimus
+    20    110B                      Octopus_mimus
-    21    110B                      Octopus_mimus
+    21    112B                      Octopus_mimus
-    22    112B                      Octopus_mimus
+    22    114B                      Octopus_mimus
-    23    114B                      Octopus_mimus
+    23    115B                      Octopus_mimus
-    24    115B                      Octopus_mimus
+    24    116B                      Octopus_mimus
-    25    116B                      Octopus_mimus
+    25    117B                      Octopus_mimus
-    26    117B                      Octopus_mimus
+    26    118B                      Octopus_mimus
-    27    118B                      Octopus_mimus
+    27    119B                      Octopus_mimus
-    28    119B                      Octopus_mimus
+    28    120B                      Octopus_mimus
-    29    120B                      Octopus_mimus
+    29    122B                      Octopus_mimus
-    30    122B                      Octopus_mimus
+    30    123B                      Octopus_mimus
-    31    123B                      Octopus_mimus
+    31    124B                      Octopus_mimus
-    32    124B                      Octopus_mimus
+    32    126B                      Octopus_mimus
-    33    126B                      Octopus_mimus
+    33    127B                      Octopus_mimus
-    34    127B                      Octopus_mimus
+    34    129B                      Octopus_mimus
-    35    129B                      Octopus_mimus
+    35     12A                      Octopus_mimus
-    36     12A                      Octopus_mimus
+    36    132B                      Octopus_mimus
-    37    132B                      Octopus_mimus
+    37    136B                      Octopus_mimus
-    38    136B                      Octopus_mimus
+    38    138B                      Octopus_mimus
-    39    138B                      Octopus_mimus
+    39     13A                      Octopus_mimus
-    40     13A                      Octopus_mimus
+    40    140B                      Octopus_mimus
-    41    140B                      Octopus_mimus
+    41    144B                      Octopus_mimus
-    42    144B                      Octopus_mimus
+    42    145B                      Octopus_mimus
-    43    145B                      Octopus_mimus
+    43    147B                      Octopus_mimus
-    44    147B                      Octopus_mimus
+    44     14A                      Octopus_mimus
-    45     14A                      Octopus_mimus
+    45    152B                      Octopus_mimus
-    46    152B                      Octopus_mimus
+    46    154B                      Octopus_mimus
-    47    154B                      Octopus_mimus
+    47    155B                      Octopus_mimus
-    48    155B                      Octopus_mimus
+    48    157B                      Octopus_mimus
-    49    157B                      Octopus_mimus
+    49     17A                      Octopus_mimus
-    50     17A                      Octopus_mimus
+    50     19A                      Octopus_mimus
-    51     19A                      Octopus_mimus
+    51      1A                      Octopus_mimus
-    52      1A                      Octopus_mimus
+    52     20A                      Octopus_mimus
-    53     20A                      Octopus_mimus
+    53     23A                      Octopus_mimus
-    54     23A                      Octopus_mimus
+    54     28A                      Octopus_mimus
-    55     28A                      Octopus_mimus
+    55     29A                      Octopus_mimus
-    56     29A                      Octopus_mimus
+    56     30A                      Octopus_mimus
-    57     30A                      Octopus_mimus
+    57     31A                      Octopus_mimus
-    58     31A                      Octopus_mimus
+    58     33A                      Octopus_mimus
-    59     33A                      Octopus_mimus
+    59     34A                      Octopus_mimus
-    60     34A                      Octopus_mimus
+    60     35A                      Octopus_mimus
-    61     35A                      Octopus_mimus
+    61     36A                      Octopus_mimus
-    62     36A                      Octopus_mimus
+    62     37A                      Octopus_mimus
-    63     37A                      Octopus_mimus
+    63     39A                      Octopus_mimus
-    64     39A                      Octopus_mimus
+    64      3A                      Octopus_mimus
-    65      3A                      Octopus_mimus
+    65     40A                      Octopus_mimus
-    66     40A                      Octopus_mimus
+    66     41A                      Octopus_mimus
-    67     41A                      Octopus_mimus
+    67     42A                      Octopus_mimus
-    68     42A                      Octopus_mimus
+    68     44A                      Octopus_mimus
-    69     44A                      Octopus_mimus
+    69     46A                      Octopus_mimus
-    70     46A                      Octopus_mimus
+    70     47A                      Octopus_mimus
-    71     47A                      Octopus_mimus
+    71     48A                      Octopus_mimus
-    72     48A                      Octopus_mimus
+    72     49A                      Octopus_mimus
-    73     49A                      Octopus_mimus
+    73      4A                      Octopus_mimus
-    74      4A                      Octopus_mimus
+    74     55A                      Octopus_mimus
-    75     55A                      Octopus_mimus
+    75     56A                      Octopus_mimus
-    76     56A                      Octopus_mimus
+    76     59A                      Octopus_mimus
-    77     59A                      Octopus_mimus
+    77      5A                      Octopus_mimus
-    78      5A                      Octopus_mimus
+    78     60A                      Octopus_mimus
-    79     60A                      Octopus_mimus
+    79     61A                      Octopus_mimus
-    80     61A                      Octopus_mimus
+    80     63A                      Octopus_mimus
-    81     63A                      Octopus_mimus
+    81     64A                      Octopus_mimus
-    82     64A                      Octopus_mimus
+    82     67A                      Octopus_mimus
-    83     67A                      Octopus_mimus
+    83     68A                      Octopus_mimus
-    84     68A                      Octopus_mimus
+    84      6A                      Octopus_mimus
-    85      6A                      Octopus_mimus
+    85     72A                      Octopus_mimus
-    86     72A                      Octopus_mimus
+    86     75A                      Octopus_mimus
-    87     75A                      Octopus_mimus
+    87     76A                      Octopus_mimus
-    88     76A                      Octopus_mimus
+    88      7A                      Octopus_mimus
-    89      7A                      Octopus_mimus
+    89     80A                      Octopus_mimus
-    90     80A                      Octopus_mimus
+    90     81A                      Octopus_mimus
-    91     81A                      Octopus_mimus
+    91     85A                      Octopus_mimus
-    92     85A                      Octopus_mimus
+    92      8A                      Octopus_mimus
-    93      8A                      Octopus_mimus
+    93     90A                      Octopus_mimus
-    94     90A                      Octopus_mimus
+    94     91A                      Octopus_mimus
-    95     91A                      Octopus_mimus
+    95     92A                      Octopus_mimus
-    96     92A                      Octopus_mimus
+    96     93A                      Octopus_mimus
-    97     93A                      Octopus_mimus
+    97     95A                      Octopus_mimus
-    98     95A                      Octopus_mimus
+    98     96A                      Octopus_mimus
-    99     96A                      Octopus_mimus
+    99     98B                      Octopus_mimus
-    100    98B                      Octopus_mimus
+    100    99B                      Octopus_mimus
-    101    99B                      Octopus_mimus
+    101     9A                      Octopus_mimus
-    102     9A                      Octopus_mimus
+    102    24A                   Octopus_oculifer
     103   105B                               OTU1
     104   130B                               OTU1
     105   148B                               OTU1